Home

 Harry chose to forego a long-term career in the family business and photography, and moved to Indianapolis to pursue a law career.
 He was considered "a very promising young man [who] had a bright and prosperous future."
 He secured a job as messenger-clerk of the Indiana Appellate Court at the time of the court's inception, and apparently lived in a room in the state building in Indianapolis.

-The courthouse where Harry worked is seen at rightThe Indianapolis Journal said he "was universally popular with all the State officials and every one who knew him.
+The Indianapolis Journal said he "was universally popular with all the State officials and every one who knew him.
 He was hewing out his own career, with very limited material and little or no capital, but by his earnest, honest, persevering way he had won the esteem of all the State officials and patrons of the Appellate Court and they did all they could do to assist him in his up-hill struggle.
 At such times as he could he studied law, as he had chosen that as his profession."

-In May 1891, at age 28, he became violently sick with stomach problems so severe that the judges had him admitted to the St. Vincent Hospital.
+In May 1891, at age 28, Harry became violently sick with stomach problems so severe that the judges had him admitted to the St. Vincent Hospital.
 According to the obituary in the Hartford City Telegram, reprinted in the New Lexington Tribune:

 His parents received a letter from assistant law librarian Boyd, his room mate, stating that Harry was not feeling well but not to be alarmed as his condition was not critical.
 A postal card arrived later, written in an unsteady hand from Harry himself, saying that he … hoped to see them Sunday.
 Inflammation, however succeeded the attach of neuralgia and death came to his relief like a soothing angel.
 The sad intelligence of his death reached his parents Friday noon and fell on them with a sorrow such as parents who love their children can only know.